 Sue Schwartz, FAICP, President of the American Institute of Certified Planners, and Neighborhood Planning Division Manger, Housing & Community Development in Greensboro, North Carolina, will serve as moderator.

 Another Program in this Series

 The December 2, 2005, AICP Symposium was the second event in the National Building Museum's "Building in the Aftermath" series, which is co-sponsored by APA.
-APA Executive Director Paul Farmer, AICP, was on the panel for the series kickoff program on November 14: "Rebuilding the 'Big Easy' — Not So Easy."
+Former APA Executive Director Paul Farmer, AICP, was on the panel for the series kickoff program on November 14: "Rebuilding the 'Big Easy' — Not So Easy."

 A distinguished panel of leaders in urban planning, landscape architecture, historic preservation, engineering, and architecture each shared advice about the best strategies for rebuilding the New Orleans before engaging in a free-wheeling, moderated discussion.
 Robert Ivy, editor-in-chief of Architectural Record, moderated.

 In addition to Paul Farmer, panelists included: Suzanne Turner, emerita professor of landscape architecture, Louisiana State University; Richard Moe, president, National Trust for Historic Preservation; Thomas Campanella, assistant professor of urban planning at University of North Carolina, Chapel Hill, and co-editor of The Resilient City: How Modern Cities Recover from Disaster; Angela O'Bryne, president, American Institute of Architects, New Orleans; and Henry Hatch, civil engineer formerly with the Army Corps of Engineers (invited)